 Streisand then spoke to Israel's Prime Minister Golda Meir via telephone (the audio is available on Just For the Record)—Ms. Meir appeared on a giant television screen in the auditorium.
 “Golda, I can’t tell you what an honor it is to talk to you and if someone else should call you while we’re talking, it’s all right, you can put me on hold, I wouldn’t mind,” Streisand joked.

-After her chat with Gold Meir, Barbra sang “Hatikva”—the national anthem of Israel.
+After her chat with Golda Meir, Barbra sang “Hatikva”—the national anthem of Israel.
 When she finished the song, the audience did not applaud, as they were being respectful.
 Barbra said goodbye in several languages, flung her shawl over her shoulder, and left the stage.

 Over 18 million people watched the show on ABC that evening.